one moment please...

 Please note that specials cannot be combined.
 Participants must pay the camp fees to reserve their spot.
 Registration can be cancelled with a 50% refund up to 21 days before the first day of camp.
 Cancellations requested after this date will not be refunded.
 If extenuating circumstances present themselves (e.g., a health or family emergency), please get in touch with us directly.
 If you have any questions, please contact us!

-PLEASE NOTE: Session 2 is FULL for the summer 2018 season!
+PLEASE NOTE: Our programs are FULL for the summer 2018 season!

 If you would like to be on our waiting list, please email us.